Trapp Family Lodge: History

-The family cemetery in 2022.
-Maria's grave is at the center.
+The family cemetery in 2022; Maria's grave is at the center.

 In 1950, the family began operating their expanded home as a 27-room ski lodge.
 The ski lodge was later expanded in 1968 to fit 20 more rooms.

 The facility was destroyed by fire on December 20, 1980, forcing 45 people to flee in their nightclothes, including Baroness von Trapp.
 The body of a guest was found later in the rubble.
 A new Austrian-style lodge with 73 rooms was opened in December 1983.

 After the death of Maria von Trapp in 1987, 32 family members shared ownership of the lodge.
 Johannes von Trapp, her youngest child, served as President of the corporation.
-Family members were concerned about Johannes' unauthorized acquisition of a ranch in New Mexico with corporate funds, and sought to sell their shares.
+Family members were concerned about Johannes' unauthorized acquisition of a ranch in Montana with corporate funds, and sought to sell their shares.
 Departing family members were displeased with the share price proposed and fought back with legal proceedings about the amount to be paid to them in exchange for their shares; the lawsuit reached the Vermont Supreme Court.
 The court awarded an additional $2.2 million, plus interest, to the family members who filed the lawsuit.

 As of 2007, the main lodge had 96 rooms and suites; the facility also featured "100 timeshare guesthouses and 14 fractional-ownership villas".

 In February 2025, the facility's name was changed from Trapp Family Lodge to von Trapp Family Lodge & Resort.

-As of March 2025, leadership of the facility includes Kristina von Trapp Frame, director and executive vice president; Walter Frame, director and chief operating officer; and Philip Haigh, hotel director.
+As of March 2025, leadership of the facility includes Kristina von Trapp Frame, director and executive vice president; Walter Frame, director and chief operating officer; and Kyle Cocchi, hotel director.
 Kristina is the daughter of Johannes von Trapp.